 The UAE dirham symbol has cleared one of its biggest hurdles yet.
-The Unicode Consortium, the California-based authority that standardises how text and characters appear on every device on the planet, has officially approved the UAE dirham symbol for encoding in Unicode version 18.0.
-That means the symbol is on its way to phones, computers, and keyboards worldwide, with a target publication date of September 2026.
+The Unicode Consortium — the California-based authority that standardises how text and characters appear on every device on the planet — has officially approved the UAE dirham symbol for encoding in Unicode version 18.0.
+Assigned the code point U+20C3, the symbol is on its way to phones, computers, and keyboards worldwide, with a target publication date of September 2026.

 For a country as plugged into global finance and digital commerce as the UAE, this is a significant moment.